Skip to main content

 2 mentions Positive Neutral Negative

-• “Overall, it lacks the polish of certain other games and feels a bit grindy with progression, but it's a rough diamond, especially for the price.”
+• “Overall it lacks the polish of certain other games (Slay etc) and is a bit grindy with progression, but it's a rough diamond, especially for the price.”

 • “Right-clicking every card that you can no longer play every turn gets tedious after a while.”